UBC-MDS/DSCI_522_group_31/CONTRIBUTING.md

 # Contributing to the Online Purchasing Intention Predictor project

 This outlines how to propose a change to the Online Purchasing Intention Predictor project.
-Thank you so much for willing to contribute to it.
+Thank you so much for being willing to contribute to it.

 ### Pull request process

-We recommend that you create a pull request by following steps:
+We recommend that you create a pull request by these steps:
 * Fork the repository and create your own branch.
 * Create a pull request and the teams will review your changes and approve them if the changes are considered meaningful.

 ### Other document

-Team documents like meetings which are  not required by the project might be changed directly on main repository.
+Team documents not required by the project, such as meeting files, might be changed directly on the main repository.

 ### Reporting issues